Cyber4egis/startwithHTB/00b-HTB-dedicated-server.md

 # How to Connect to the Dedicated Server
-This document describes how to connect to the Hack The Box dedicated server for the Cyber Aegis *Getting Started with Hack The Box Workshop*.
+This document describes how to connect to the Hack The Box dedicated server for the Cyber Aegis *Getting Started with Hack The Box Workshop* by Cristina Solana.

+Note that only participants who were added to the dedicated server will have access to it.
+If you attend the workshop and need access to the server, make sure that you ask one of the organizers.

 ## Step 1 – Switch to Classic HTB UI
 If you are using the *New UI*, you need to switch back to the *Classic HTB* UI for the duration of this workshop.